-ALBUQUERQUE, N.M. -- Former independent counsel Kenneth Starr, who spearheaded the 1990s investigation into President Bill Clinton, says he wants the public to trust the checks and balances established for holding presidential administrations accountable, saying Wednesday that the system remains widely underappreciated.
+ALBUQUERQUE, N.M. -- Former independent counsel Kenneth Starr, who spearheaded the 1990s investigation into President Bill Clinton, urged public trust in the checks and balances established for holding presidential administrations accountable, saying Wednesday that the system remains widely underappreciated.

 Two decades ago, Starr presented a report to Congress that that led to Clinton's impeachment by the House on accusations the former president lied under oath and obstructed justice.
 Clinton was acquitted by the Senate.

 Starr's lecture at UNM was originally expected to take place in October, before the law school postponed it.
 The university cited timing as a reason for postponing the talk.